 Her name was Buffy Anne Summers.

-With a painful sigh, Angel pushed away
+With a painful sigh, Angel pushed

-surveyed his new home.
+and surveyed his new home.
 It was definitely going to take some acclimation,

 but he forced himself to keep in mind that starting over wasn't supposed